unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 Union will provide the created container registry Name and Login server for Docker authentication.

-## Enable access to ACR within the same Azure Subscription

-Given that Union was [set up with appropriate permissions](../../data-plane-setup/data-plane-setup-on-azure.md), Union can create and manage the permissions required to provide the dataplane's AKS cluster.
-Provide your ACR container ID to Union Support if Union-managed permissions are desired.
-Otherwise, refer to [Enable access to ACR within the same Azure Tenant but different Azure Subscription](#enable-access-to-acr-within-the-same-azure-tenant-but-different-azure-subscription)

-## Enable access to ACR within the same Azure Tenant but different Azure Subscription
+## Enable access to ACR in a different subscription within the same Azure tenant

-Union will most likely not have permissions to assign roles to AKS managed identities scoped to the ACR instance unless special permission accomodations have been made.
-This will require you to use [Azure Role Assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to assign `AcrPull` role to Kubernetes service principal provided by Union.
+Union data plane resources will require permissions to pull images from your container registry.

+### Allow Union to manage permissions

+The simplest, most flexible approach is to provide Union the ability to add roles assignments against the container registry.
+[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to assign roles to the container registry.
+These permissions should be scoped to the target container registry.
+Follow these steps to set up the required access:

+1. Navigate to the Azure portal and locate the target VNet.
+2. In the VNet's access control (IAM) section, create a new role assignment.
+3. For the 'Assigned to' field, select the Union application's service principal.
+4. For the 'Role' field, you have two options:
+    * Simplest approach: Assign the built-in Azure role `User Access Administrator`.
+    * Advanced approach: Create a custom role with the following specific permissions:
+      * `Microsoft.Authorization/roleAssignments/write`
+      * `Microsoft.Authorization/roleAssignments/delete`
+      * `Microsoft.Authorization/roleAssignments/read`
+      * `Microsoft.Authorization/roleDefinitions/read`
+5. Ensure the 'Scope' is set to the target container registry.
+6. Complete the role assignment process.
+7. Provide the container registry [resource ID](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.management.storage.models.resource.id) to Union support.

+### Manage permissions directly

+Managing permissions directly is required if it is not desirable to grant role assigning permissions to Union.
+[Create a role assignment]((https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)) assigning the `AcrPull` role to the underlying AKS cluster kubelet service principal ID.
+The service principal ID can be provided by Union support.

+Note, this process needs to be repeated every time the underlying Kubernetes cluster is changed or a new cluster is added.

 ## Enable access to ACR in a different Azure Tenant